WE ARE NOW OPEN!

 - We are doing symptom screening on all our staff, every day.
 Be assured that anyone who displays symptoms will be sent home immediately.

 - Whenever possible, we will be outside, because it’s better out there!
-Obviously your adventure takes place outside, but we will also check you in for your trip, get you geared up, and cover safety instructions outdoors and in open-air spaces whenever possible.
+Obviously your adventure takes place outside, but we will also check you in for your trip, get you geared up, and cover safety instructions outdoors and in open-air and well ventilated spaces whenever possible.